gsaandy/agora/README.md

 ###Project Structure###

 ###FAQs###

+1. How to set up development environment?

+	a.
+Fork the integration-platform project to the developers gitlab account.
+	b.
+Clone the integration platform projects to developer's machine.
+	c. copy the settings.xml from configuration/etc folder to the maven local repository folder usually <user.home>/.m2

+	For windows C:\users\<username>\.m2
+	For linux/mac ~/.m2

-1. How to build and run the platform?
+2. How to build and run the platform?

    Execute the following commands in terminal/command prompt